 Our aim is to ensure that all the dogs in

 our care are found loving new homes, where a lifestyle, appropriate to the Staffie breed

 a home visit to ensure the home environment is suitable to the breed and nature, and that the home and garden environment

 is compatible for keeping a dog.
-During this visit we will interview all the prospective owners must be aged 18
+During this visit we will interview all the prospective owners and members of the household

+Prospective owners must be aged

-rehome dogs to any household with children under the age of 5 years,
+We will not rehome dogs to any household with children under the age of 5 years,

 and reserve the right to increase this minimum age level for specific dogs.